unball/Firmware/README.md

 ### Caution

-If the plataform.io isn't showing all tty ports on ubuntu it probobably is related to BRLTTY modules, then we gonna have to remove it.
+If the plataform.io isn't showing any ttyUSB or ttyACM ports on ubuntu it probably is related to BRLTTY modules, then we gonna have to remove it.
 Don't worry this module is related this module is for acessibility related to braile display onto ubuntu.

 To start it you gotta list all the devices, just to check if it's working